dimmando/logos/README.md

 ### Returning Visitor Goals:

-* As a Returning Visitor, I want to pass through the test if I didn't.
+* As a Returning Visitor, I want to pass through the test if I haven't yet.
 So I can start it just in one click.
-* As a Returning Visitor, I want to see how my score is count and how many questions left.
+* As a Returning Visitor, I want to see how my score is being counted and how many questions left.
 So it's information always right in front of my eyes.
 * As a Returning Visitor, I want to see my final score.
 So it's information always in the end of Quiz.

 ### Frequent Visitor Goals: